All Episodes

 Guess what we got a shortage of, folks?

-Food pantries struggling with shortages.
+Food pantry is struggling with shortages.

 The increased demand is outstripping supplies and forcing many pantries and food banks to cut portions.

-Demand is being driven up by rising costs of food and housing and utilities and health care and gasoline and global warming and everything else that's filled with doom and gloom.
+Demand is being driven up by rising costs of food and housing and utilities and healthcare and gasoline and global warming and everything else that's filled with doom and gloom.

-Food manufacturers, wholesalers and retailers are finding they have less surplus food to donate, and government help has decreased, according to Lisa Hamler Fugit, the executive director of the Ohio Association of Second Harvest Food Banks.
+Food manufacturers, wholesalers, and retailers are finding they have less surplus food to donate, and government help has decreased, according to Lisa Hamler Fugit, the executive director of the Ohio Association of Second Harvest Food Banks.

 Isn't this just fascinating?

-On Thanksgiving Week, here comes the guilt trip, folks.
+On Thanksgiving week, here comes the guilt trip, folks.

 He used to do it with Thursday football.

-They go to the halftime at a local station's uh would would uh do some little little local news insert, and they'd send somebody down to the nearest homeless shelter and show these people, these poor suffering people just clawing food into their mouths like they haven't eaten in a year.
+And they'd send somebody down to the nearest homeless shelter and show these people, these poor suffering people, just clawing food into their mouths like they haven't eaten in a year.

-Look at these people how Now it's food banks have run out of food.
+Now it's food banks have run out of food.

 It's so timely.